carlo98/tello-ai-features/README.md

 IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.

 ### Face recognition
-The binarized svm in the repo, "svm_fam.bin", should be replaced with an svm fitted with your images, using the script "svm.py".
+The binarized svm in the repo, "Face_Recognition/svm_fam.bin", should be replaced with an svm fitted with your images, using the script "Face_Recognition/svm.py".

 Instrunctions on how to organize the images are available in the script.

 IMPORTANT: At the moment only one between face recognition and collision avoidance can be active.

 ### Camera Calibration
-Save 15-20 images of a chessboard, made with the camera of tello, in the folder chessboards and call them n.jpg, (n=0, 1, ...).
+Save 15-20 images of a chessboard, made with the camera of tello, in the folder 'Camera_Calibration/chessboards' and call them n.jpg, (n=0, 1, ...).

-Use the jupyter notebook 'camera_calibration' to compute the parameters and then copy and paste them in the python script 'image_processing.py'.
+Use the jupyter notebook 'Camera_Calibration/camera_calibration.ipynb' to compute the parameters and then copy and paste them in the python script 'Camera_Calibration/process_image.py'.

 ## Files
 telloCV.py: controller

-face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py" DANGER!
+Face_Recognition/face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py" DANGER!

-svm.py: Creates a SVM capable of recognize faces, at the top of the file is shown how one should organize the images.
+Face_Recognition/svm.py: Creates a SVM capable of recognize faces, at the top of the file is shown how one should organize the images.
 [Face recognition](https://github.com/ageitgey/face_recognition)

-collision_avoidance.py: It uses opencv canny edge detector to detect edges and uses the output as input for a neural network which performs collision avoidance, chooses whether to go forward or turn.
+Collision_Avoidance/collision_avoidance.py: It uses opencv canny edge detector to detect edges and uses the output as input for a neural network which performs collision avoidance, chooses whether to go forward or turn.
 DANGER!

-train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
+Collision_Avoidance/train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
 In order to save images look at the commands in telloCV.py

-camera_calibration.ipynb: Can be used to compute the camera parameters.
+Camera_Calibration/camera_calibration.ipynb: Can be used to compute the camera parameters.

-image_processing.py: Provides a class which computes undistorted images, given camera parameters.
+Camera_Calibration/process_image.py: Provides a class which computes undistorted images, given camera parameters.

-model.py: NN model.
+Collision_Avoidance/model.py: NN model.